jeongchans/pmrf/README.md

 ### Generating MRF model by specifying the network architecture
 `pmrf-build` can specify the network architecture of MRF model with `--edge` option.

+### Calculating the coevolution scores for an MRF model
+TBA

-### Calculating the pseudolikelihood for aligned sequeces
+### Calculating the pseudolikelihood of aligned sequeces
 TBA